-- External Speaker is used to describe an individual or organisation who is not a student or member of College staff - Presentation for the purpose of this document should be read to include all talks, debates, workshops and speeches. - Radicalisation is the process by which a person comes to support terrorism and forms of extremism leading to terrorism. - An ideology is a set of beliefs. - Safeguarding is the process of protecting vulnerable people, whether from crime, other forms of abuse or from being drawn into terrorism-related activity. - Terrorism is an action that endangers or causes serious violence, damage or disruption and is intended to influence the government or to intimidate the public and is made with the intention of advancing a political, religious or ideological cause. - Vulnerability describes factors and characteristics associated with being susceptible to radicalisation. - Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-Calls for the death of British armed forces are also included.
+- External Speaker is used to describe an individual or organisation who is not a student or member of College staff - Presentation for the purpose of this document should be read to include all talks, debates, workshops and speeches. - Radicalisation is the process by which a person comes to support terrorism and forms of extremism leading to terrorism. is defined as the support or promotion of an ideology based on violence, hatred or intolerance that aims to: - deny or destroy the fundamental rights and freedoms of others - undermine or overturn the UK's system of democracy and democratic rights - intentionally create an environment that permits or enables others to achieve either of the above - An ideology is a set of beliefs. - Safeguarding is the process of protecting vulnerable people, whether from crime, other forms of abuse or from being drawn into terrorism-related activity. - Terrorism is an action that endangers or causes serious violence, damage or disruption and is intended to influence the government or to intimidate the public and is made with the intention of advancing a political, religious or ideological cause.